amargaridaferro/PD-Detection-Based-Visual-Spech/README.md

 # Parkinson's Disease Detection Based On Visual Speech

-To use these files is mandatory to have wsl version 2.
+To use these files is mandatory to have wsl on version 2.

 Other important versions:
 Python 3

 Important commands:

-#sudo apt install python3-pip
+- sudo apt install python3-pip

-#pip install numpy
+- pip install numpy

-#pip install tqdm
+- pip install tqdm

-#pip install torch
+- pip install torch

-#pip install opencv-python
+- pip install opencv-python

-#pip install librosa
+- pip install librosa